THE CLANGER'S LAIR

 It's the same for a combination of words which one can't find having ever been used by anyone in the world such as 'freshly picked caramels'.
 This would also have been perfectly possible for someone to have written in 1888.
 As caramels aren't picked and don't need to be fresh, just like lollipops, it would take context to understand what is being meant but it means exactly the same in 2021 as it would have meant in 1888 because the fundamentals of language haven't changed.

-We can also note that we do find an example of 'fresh picked carrots' from the nineteenth century so it really wouldn't be problematic at all to find 'freshly picked carrots' written in that century.
 A thorough search, not just Google ngrams, would probably find examples of 'freshly picked carrots' from the nineteenth century, it's just that no such search has so far been carried out.

 The Major relies on the absence of 'freshly picked carrots' on Google ngrams to undermine Google ngrams.
 Not being a proper expression, it doesn't do that but, in any case, as I mentioned in my last update, I don't use Google ngrams.
 Indeed, I have little doubt that Google ngrams will be unreliable when used on its own in establishing whether expressions were or were not used in 1888.
 Hence it's best avoided, in my opinion.